Desert Battle Dress Uniform: Appearance

 The Desert Battle Dress Uniform was designed in 1970 and uses a camouflage pattern known as the Six-Color Desert Pattern or colloquially as Chocolate-Chip Camouflage and Cookie Dough Camouflage.
 The camouflage received its nickname because it resembles chocolate-chip cookie dough.
 It is made up of a base pattern of light tan overlaid with broad swathes of pale green and wide two-tone bands of brown.
 Clusters of black and white spots are scattered over, to mimic the appearance of pebbles and their shadows.
-The cut of the DBDU is virtually identical to that of the Temperate BDU, retaining the ‘Elvis Collar’, and it was initially made with a ripstop 50% / 50% nylon-cotton (Nyco) blend.
+The cut of the DBDU is virtually identical to that of the Temperate BDU, retaining the ‘Elvis Collar’, and it was initially made with 50% / 50% nylon-cotton (Nyco) blend.
 An improved version, the Enhanced Desert BDU or EDBDU, was adopted in the early 1990s, in 100% ripstop cotton.
 DBDUs were used alongside PASGT helmet covers, ALICE rucksack covers, caps and boonie hats also made in the 6-color pattern.
 Most early DBDUs have an orange tint, with later versions, especially those issued before and during the Gulf War having a more reddish one.